scalatron/scalatron.github.com/index.md

 ## To Run A Tournament...

-...get together with some frieds, set up a server, attach a projector, order some pizza and start hacking!
+...get together with some friends, set up a server, attach a projector, order some pizza and start hacking!
 A Scalatron hack-a-thon may be the quickest and most entertaining way to get a group of programmers into Scala.

 <table class="outertable">